Sign up to create your custom IntoAlbania trip

 Throughout history, pagan, Christian, and Islamic rituals have all contributed to Mount Tomorr’s status as a holy sanctuary.
 The deity associated with Mount Tomorr since Illyrian times is called Baba Tomorr (Father Tomorr), the most prominent mythological figure in Albanian folklore.
 When the English ethnologist Margaret Hasluck climbed the mountain in 1930, she was astonished to find that the prevalent faith among the people centred on Baba Tomorr, much more than on the Holy Bible or the Qur’an.
 According to history experts, this cult can be traced back to pagan natural cults, wherein supernatural powers were attributed to natural phenomena in order to explain their mysterious wonders.

 This is how famous Albanian poet, Andon Z. Çajupi, sang the glory of Mount Tomorr:

 for centuries, people come to you

 to know of God’s commands…”

 Last but not least, a famous legend of a tragic love triangle is told of Mount Tomorr and his brother, Mount Shpirag.
-As you stand in front of Mount Tomorr, you will notice the gaping holes on its surface.
-Legend says, these were caused by Shpirag’s flail during battle while Mount Shpirag reveals crevasses, carved out by Tomorr’s sword.
+As you stand in front of Mount Tomorr, you’ll notice the gaping holes on its surface.
+Legend says, these were caused by Shpirag’s flail during battle, while Mount Shpirag reveals crevasses, carved out by Tomorr’s sword.
 The two brothers ceaselessly battled over the love of the same beautiful girl until their death, when they were finally petrified into the majestic mountains you see today.
 Now, they look over the spectacular Osum River below, which was created by the tears of the doomed heroine.
 A dramatic story to go with the dramatic scenery!